JohanRuiz05/femtoRV/docs/info.md

 ## How it works

 This SoC development is based on the FemtoRV32 project, which encompasses the RISC-V core known as Quark.
 The single-cycle microarchitecture of Quark, consisting of fetch, decode, register read, execute, and write-back stages, stands out for its minimalist and compact structure.
 With the assistance of open-source tools, as OpenLane and Magic.
 The maximum operating frequency achieved was - MHz.
 The RISC-V has a modular structure that allows the architecture to be adapted to functional and economic requirements.
-The base module is a 32-bit integer processor (RV32I) to which modules can be integrated to perform integer multiplication and division (RV32M).
+The base module is a 32-bit integer processor (RV32I) to which modules can be integrated to perform integer multiplication.

 ## How to test